TimeDelta/auto-psych-nosology/README.md

 | **Effective Cluster Count Variance** | n/a | Lower is better | Pending |

 ## Discussion
+This work demonstrates that a carefully curated multiplex knowledge graph, coupled with information-theoretic representation learning, can recover candidate transdiagnostic structure aligned with contemporary dimensional nosologies.
+Separation of psychiatric labels during graph construction appears to preserve enough semantic signal for latent clustering to differentiate mechanistic, biomarker, and treatment-related subnetworks, supporting the hypothesis that diagnostic structure can emerge without direct supervision from DSM-era vocabularies.

+The RGCN-SCAE partitioning already satisfies the central design goal of parsimony: eleven clusters cover the entire 59,786-node psychiatric subgraph, keeping the cluster-count ratio close to the label baselines while still capturing diverse semantics.
+The node-weighted semantic coherence (0.18) is slightly higher than the SBM baseline despite the latter’s far greater cluster capacity, and the semantically derived coherence–F1 correlations indicate that tighter clusters consistently align better with HiTOP/RDoC (Spearman ≥0.79).
+In contrast, the degree-corrected SBM explodes into 18,670 clusters (cluster-count ratio >2,000×) and consequently reports trivial per-cluster recall and F1, even though individual clusters can attain high precision.

+Alignment metrics show complementary strengths.
+Globally, the SBM achieves higher NMI because its many clusters can overfit to the reference labels, but the RGCN-SCAE delivers substantially better Adjusted Rand Index (0.112 vs. 0.016 for HiTOP) while using only ~0.06 % of the cluster count.
+Per-cluster statistics amplify this divide: RGCN-SCAE clusters maintain balanced precision/recall (μF1 ≈0.23, n=8), whereas the SBM’s μF1 collapses below 0.002 because most clusters capture negligible portions of any reference label despite high purity.
+Enrichment coverage mirrors this picture—62.5 % of RGCN-SCAE clusters that overlap HiTOP are significant after FDR correction, versus <1 % for the SBM.

+These findings reinforce the motivation for a self-compressing encoder: enforcing a modest latent capacity yields interpretable, semantically cohesive partitions that still recover known psychiatric dimensions.
+They also highlight current limitations.
+**Convergence guarantees pending stability test results.**
+Second, global alignments against HiTOP/RDoC remain moderate (NMI ≤0.20), implying that either the knowledge graph encodes additional structure beyond the reference taxonomies or the alignment pipeline still needs feature/domain refinements.
+Third, the enrichment coverage numbers in the results expose that SBM’s seemingly broad label coverage comes from thousands of micro-clusters that together cover only ~0.4 % of RDoC-labeled nodes.
+Finally, both methods rely on deterministic text-derived embeddings; improved biomedical encoders or ontology-augmented attribute sets could further tighten cluster coherence and downstream alignment.
+In sum, the RGCN-SCAE already balances parsimony, semantic coherence, and statistically significant HiTOP/RDoC enrichment far better than the SBM baseline.

+The primary limitation remains the vast hyperparameter surface for stabilizinz training.
+More than fifty continuous or categorical settings govern optimization, sparsity controls, entropy floors, Dirichlet priors, sampling budgets, and checkpoint criteria.
+This flexibility guards against collapse on graphs with heterogeneous degree distributions, yet it inflates researcher degrees of freedom and impedes reproducibility.
+Small shifts in initialization or search ranges often lead to materially different partitions, making it difficult to attribute observed structure to the data rather than to bespoke tuning.
+Until this sensitivity is reduced, claims about convergence toward specific nosological frameworks must be treated as provisional.
+Nevertheless, the ability to rerun the full pipeline as new literature arrives offers a path toward a continuously updating nosology, provided that calibration becomes more automated and that longitudinal drift is tracked explicitly.

+Three further issues moderate interpretation.
+First, the knowledge graph inherits coverage biases from biomedical literature: well-funded disorders and pathways dominate the edge set, while under-studied conditions remain sparsely connected.
+Second, named-entity recognition and ontology linking remain imperfect; gaps in NER coverage or mislinked entities propagate directly into the graph and can distort downstream clusters.
+Third, the partitioning is not anchored to clinical priors or outcome-driven constraints, and evaluation presently leans on internal diagnostics—loss trajectories, entropy trends, gate usage—without equally rigorous clinical or phenotypic benchmarks.
+Consequently, even coherent latent clusters may not map cleanly onto patient-level outcomes or treatment response profiles, and efficacy against real-world clinical data has not yet been demonstrated.

+Addressing these gaps requires three short-term priorities.
+An ablation study to test the effects of removing hyperparameters and their associated functioinality would be the most worthwhile area for future work.
+Depending on those results, hyperparameter management should shift toward configuration templates and automated sweeps or Bayesian optimization to reduce manual tuning load.
+Quantitative validation pipelines must translate logged statistics into reproducible summaries and align derived clusters with external datasets, including cohort-level symptom surveys or genomic assays, so that resemblance or divergence from HiTOP and RDoC can be quantified rather than inferred qualitatively and heuristically.
+Finally, targeted data augmentation and improved entity recognition are needed to balance literature-driven priors and raise coverage for emerging psychiatric domains.
+Collectively, these steps will clarify whether graph-based compression can offer a defensible foundation for revising psychiatric nosology and support a scalable, continuously updating framework.

 ## Abbreviations
 - ARI = adjusted Rand index